Your best bets for go-to beauty with easy-care perennials

-The bearded iris is one of the most sumptuous flowers in the spring garden.
+The reblooming iris is one of the most sumptuous flowers in the spring garden.
 These spectacular perennials are a snap to grow and are prized for their eye-popping, crown-like flowers that are held aloft on tall graceful stems.
-They come in an almost unlimited selection of colors and bi-colors, and some varieties even put on a second show of bloom in fall.
-When not in bloom, bearded iris plants feature striking, sword-like foliage that stands up straight throughout the growing season.
-Like peonies, the bearded iris requires a period of cold and darkness to bloom so are at their best in zones 3-9.
+They come in an almost unlimited selection of colors and bi-colors, and rebloomers put on a second show of bloom in fall.
+When not in bloom, irises feature striking, sword-like foliage that stands up straight throughout the growing season.
+Like peonies, the iris requires a period of cold and darkness to bloom so are at their best in our growing zone.

-Growing Tip: To keep your bearded iris in top form, dig and divide them every three to four years.
+Growing Tip: To keep your irises in top form, dig and divide them every three to four years.
 If you allow your iris to grow into one thick clump, flower production will slow.

 Talk about easy care!
-Once planted, daylilies require only a minimum of attention, yet they’ll reward you with armloads of gorgeous flowers every summer.
-Daylilies are hardy from zones 3-9 and all these reliable plants need is a sunny spot and protection from weedy intruders.
+Once planted, daylilies require only minimum attention, yet they’ll reward you with armloads of gorgeous flowers every summer.
 These early risers push their pretty grass-like leaves up through the soil in early spring.
 When summer rolls around, plants develop graceful flower stems packed with buds that open into beautiful blooms.
 Daylilies get their name from the fact that each flower lasts for just one day.
-Not a worry because each plant produces a quantity of buds/blooms, so there’s always color.
+But not to worry–each plant produces a quantity of buds/blooms, so there’s always color.

 Growing Tip: Although daylilies prefer full sun, they will survive in partial shade.
 Flowering will be a bit more limited, but they will provide some much-needed color in these locations.